Paid parental leave guidelines

 Participation in KIT days is voluntary.

-Eligible Staff Members and their Supervisors are responsible for notifying Human Resources in writing of how many days/hours have been worked within five working days of each KIT day.
+Eligible Staff Members and their Supervisors are responsible for notifying People and Culture in writing of how many days/hours have been worked within five working days of each KIT day.

 Payment for work undertaken during KIT days.